Hakowan/hakowan/docs/guide/transform.md

 # Transform

 Transform is applied to the entire data frame as a pre-processing step.
-It is useful to modify the geometry and/or computing new attributes from exsiting attributes.
+It is useful to modify the geometry and/or computing new attributes from existing attributes.

 ## Filter transform